Hole-by-Hole Course Description

 - Hole #18

 Par 5- This tee shot is uphill but once you get to the 200 yard marker at the dog leg, the green is slightly downhill from there.
-When hitting your approach shot, either of the two trees, or the telephone poles behind the green are a good aiming point because the hillside will kick the ball to the right.
+Depending on your angle when hitting your approach shot, either of the two trees, or the telephone poles behind the green are good aiming points because the hillside will kick the ball to the right.

 Par 4- This hole is another good opportunity for birdie.
 Set yourself up with a comfortable yardage by hitting the correct club off the tee, unless you are a bit hitter and want to go for the green.
 This green is very receptive as long as you can avoid the false front, just keep in mind there is a pond behind the green, so approach shots that miss long might get wet.

 Par 4- Depending on how far you can hit your tee shot, you will need to decide on which line to take on this long par 4.
 Short hitters will want to aim left towards the red looking tree, while big hitters will want to aim straight across the pond at the two tall pine trees.
 The wind is usually in your face so it typically plays true to the yardage as you are hitting a slightly downhill approach shot.
 There are bunkers on both sides of the green and par is a good score on this hole.

 Par 4- This hole is a slight dog leg right and reachable for long hitters.
 The smart play is to leave yourself about 100 yards out for your approach shot so that you have a flat lie.
 The approach is downhill to take less club when hitting into the green.